igorkasyanchuk/slim_erb_backport/README.md

 You are welcome to contribute.

-Big thank you to authour of SLIM that he originally added support of ERB inside slim views.
+Big thank you to author of SLIM that he originally added support of ERB inside slim views.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).